WZJ952/AFMS-Net/README.md

-# [SFPA-Net]Cross-View Geo-Localization via Adaptive Frequency-Domain Enhancement and Multi-scale Semantic Interaction
+# Adaptive Frequency Enhancement and Multi-Scale Semantic Interaction for Robust Cross-View Geo-Localization

-Code for SFPA-Net.
+Code for our model.

 ## Prerequisites